 15-17 Tavistock Place

-I hold a PhD degree in Economics from University of Kent and a MSc degree in Applied Economics from University of Nottingham.
-My interests lie in the field of food, health and development economics.
-My research uses disaggregated household food expenditure data, product level trade data as well as state/region level data to understand the dietary impacts of government policies.
+I hold a PhD in Economics from University of Kent and a MSc in Applied Economics from University of Nottingham.
+My interests lie in the field of agricultural, health and development economics.
+Most of my research focuses on understanding how government policies may drive changes in household food purchases and thus promote healthier diets through analysing large disaggregated purchase data and national expenditure surveys.
+I also have an interest in identifying the influence of homeworking on physical activity as well as the linkage between energy use and health outcomes.

 I lead seminars of Introduction to Health Economics and Stata practicals of Evaluaton of Publich Health Interventions